The Irish Princess…

 5. You don’t need to get a spot in a pub early in the morning before it gets full.
-When celebrating St. Patrick’s Day at home there are long lines outside of the Irish pubs around the city starting as early as 7am.
+When celebrating St. Patrick’s Day at home in Canada there are long lines outside of the Irish pubs in the city starting as early as 7am.
 If you aren’t there early, you might not get in.
-People go crazy for St. Patrick’s Day, they start drinking ridiculously early in the morning and the majority of the people drink way to much.
+People go crazy for St. Patrick’s Day, they start drinking ridiculously early in the morning and the majority of the people drink way too much.
 THIS IS NOT THE CASE IN DUBLIN.
-Or from at least what I saw it didn’t appear to be.
-Also every pub in Dublin is and Irish Pub so I suppose there are a lot more options for places for you to go.
+Or from at least what I saw.
+Also every pub in Dublin is an Irish Pub, so there are a lot more options for places for you to go.
 There is no need to get up early to hold a spot anywhere.
 Wake up, go to the parade, then head to the pubs.

-Unlike at home I didn’t notice any crazy drunk people until later that night and I had to go searching for them and I found MANY in the Temple Bar area.
-So my advice to you is don’t go crazy and waste your day drinking on St. Patrick’s Day in Dublin.
-Get out walk around the city, wear your green clothes and enjoy the atmosphere.
+Unlike at home I didn’t notice any crazy drunk people until later that night and I had to go searching for them.
+I found MANY in the Temple Bar area.
+My advice to you is to not go crazy and waste your day drinking on St. Patrick’s Day in Dublin.
+Get out, walk around the city, wear your green clothes and enjoy the atmosphere.

-The beginning of the parade on O’Connell Street
+The beginning of the St. Patrick’s Day parade on O’Connell Street

 Can you find Waldo?

-6. The St. Patrick’s Day Parade in Dublin typically starts around 10am.
+6. The St. Patrick’s Day Parade in Dublin starts around 10am.
 My suggestion to you is to wake up early and hit the streets by 9am at the latest to get a good spot to watch the parade from.
-There was easily over 500,000 people out watching the paradise, the streets were PACKED with people.
+Over 500,000 people or more will be out watching the parade.
+The streets will be PACKED with people.
 Get out early to get a good spot.
 The best place to watch St Patrick’s Day parade in Dublin is on O’Connell street or Dame street.
 Click HERE to see the parade map for the St. Patrick’s Day festival parade.

 Happy St. Patrick’s Day!
 Sláinte!

-Hopefully with these tips you will be well prepared for this once and a life experience of celebrating St. Patrick’s day in Dublin, Ireland.
-To find out more things to see and do in Dublin check out my newest video “Dublin In a Minute“.
+With these tips you will be well prepared for this once and a life experience of celebrating St. Patrick’s day in Dublin, Ireland.
+To find out more things to see and do in Dublin check out my video “Dublin In a Minute“.